Meet the 24-year-old Trump campaign worker appointed to help lead the government’s drug policy office

 The circumstances of Weyeneth’s appointment and rapid rise at ONDCP have not been reported previously.

-Two résumés he submitted to the government were obtained through open records requests by American Bridge 21st Century and another Democratic-leaning organization, which shared them in response to inquiries.
+Two résumés he submitted to the government were obtained through open records requests by Democratic-leaning organizations American Bridge 21st Century and American Oversight, which shared them in response to inquiries.
 The White House released a third résumé to The Post.

 When he was in high school, Weyeneth was “Director of Production” for Nature’s Chemistry, a family firm in Skaneateles, N.Y., that specialized in processing chia seeds and other health products.
 One résumé said he served in that job from 2008 to 2013, and two others indicate he stopped working there in September 2011.